 LMU Refund Percentage Calendar

 The Return of Title IV Funds policy is separate from the university’s refund policy.
-The university refund policy is based on the calendars below by term.
 For more information on the university’s refund/cancellation policy, please review the Tuition Liability/Refund Policy on our website.

 Title IV Federal Funds Percentage Calendar

-The illustration below indicates the date in which 100% of federal student aid is earned.
-If you withdrawal on or after the date indicated by term, you will be allowed to keep 100% of your federal student aid.
-A percentage of federal aid earned by date of withdrawal is available here LLS R2T4 schedule by day
+The illustration below indicates the date on which 100% of federal student aid is earned.
+If you withdraw on or after the date indicated by term, you will be allowed to keep 100% of your federal student aid.
+Select this link to see the earned percentage by day 2023-2024 LLS Earned Percentage Calendar for Federal Aid

 ||Aug 21-Dec 19

 ||Oct 31, 2023

 |Fall 2023 OL Tax LLM & MT Term A&B

 ||Mar 28, 2024